krisztinasinkovics/IDcard-visibility-classifier/README.md

 The backbone is followed by three Dense layers with dropout for regularization and a dense output layer with softmax activation.
 Loss: Categorical cross entropy.

 ## Data

-original dataset comes from [https://arxiv.org/abs/1807.05786](MIDV-500 A Dataset for Identity Documents Analysis and Recognition on Mobile Devices in Video Stream)
+original dataset comes from https://arxiv.org/abs/1807.05786 -- MIDV-500 A Dataset for Identity Documents Analysis and Recognition on Mobile Devices in Video Stream.

 ### 1) images
 A folder containing pictures of different types of ID documents taken in different conditions and backgrounds.
 Pictures are corrupted.